 Computationally-directed engineering of BglB

-The crystal structure (PDB 2JIE) of recombinant BglB in complex with the substrate analog 2-deoxy-2-fluoro--D-glucopyranose was used to identify the substrate binding pocket and the catalytic residues.
+A crystal structure (PDB 2JIE) of recombinant BglB in complex with the substrate analog 2-deoxy-2-fluoro--D-glucopyranose was used to identify the substrate binding pocket and the catalytic residues.
 To generate a molecular model representative of a proposed transition state in the hydrolysis of pNPG, an SN2-like transition state structure was built and minimized in Spartan based on a 3D conformer of PubChem CID 92930.
 Functional constraints were used to define catalytic distances, angles, and dihedrals between pNPG, the acid-base E164, the nucleophile E353, and Y295, which is proposed to orient the nucleophilic glutamate.
 The angle between the attacking oxygen from E353, the anomeric carbon, and the phenolic oxygen was constrained to 180˚, in accordance with an SN2-like mechanism.
-(17)
+(17) A complete set of files that were used for modeling are provided in S10.

 Two approaches were used to establish a set of mutants to generate and kinetically characterize.
 The first approach was a systematic alanine scan of the BglB active site where each residue within 12 Å of the ligand in our model was individually mutated to alanine.
-In the second approach, mutations predicted to be compatible with the modeled pNPG transition state in BglB structure were selected through the program Foldit, a graphical user interface to the Rosetta Molecular Modeling Suite.
+In the second approach, mutations predicted to be compatible with the modeled pNPG transition state in BglB structure were selected by students learning about molecular modeling through the program Foldit, a graphical user interface to the Rosetta Molecular Modeling Suite.
 (4) (18) Mutations were modeled and scored in Foldit and a selection of mutations that were either favorable or did not increase the energy of the overall system by greater than 5 Rosetta energy units were chosen to synthesize and experimentally characterize.
-Figure 1A illustrates the positions in the protein where mutations were introduced, and a full list of mutations selected is listed in Supplemental Table 1.
-A total of 69 positions were covered over the 104 mutants made.
+Figure 1A illustrates the positions in the protein where mutations were introduced, and the complete set of mutations selected is listed in S1.
+A total of 69 positions were covered over the 100 mutants made.

 Protein production and purification

-Each of the 104 mutants was made via Kunkel mutagenesis (19) using the Transcriptic cloud laboratory platform and sequence-verified.
+Each of the 100 mutants was made via Kunkel mutagenesis (19) using the Transcriptic cloud laboratory platform and verified by Sanger sequencing.
 Plasmids containing the mutant genes were transformed into Escherichia coli BL21(DE3), 5 mL cultures grown in Terrific Broth and expression induced with IPTG.
-Proteins purified via immobilized metal affinity chromatography and eluted in 200 µL HEPES buffer, as described in detail in the Supplemental Methods.
-The absorbance at 280 nm of eluted protein was used to quantify protein yield and SDS-PAGE was used to evaluate purity.
+Proteins were purified via immobilized metal affinity chromatography and eluted in 200 µL HEPES buffer, as described in detail in S8.
+The absorbance at 280 nm of eluted protein was used to quantify protein yield and SDS-PAGE was used to evaluate purity (S2).
 All proteins used in this study were greater than 80% pure, and fresh resin was used for each mutant to prevent wild type contamination.

 A total of ten biological replicates of the native BglB were used to assess expression and purification.
 The average concentration of proteins after purification was found to be 1.2 ± 0.4 mg/mL.
-Of the 104 mutants synthesized, 90 express and purify as soluble protein (Figure 2).
-The final concentrations for all 104 mutants are included in Supplemental Table 1.
+Of the 100 mutants synthesized, 89 express and purify as soluble protein (Figure 2).
+The final concentrations for all 100 mutants are included in S1.
 Greater than 35% maintained the yields obtained for native BglB, and 15% did not express and purify as a soluble protein above our limit of detection (0.1 mg/mL) for protein yield after purification based on A280 and SDS-PAGE.

 Kinetic characterization of mutants